Are Genital Desensitizers Safe To Use?

 • Use genital desensitizing products with care and only according to the directions on the package labeling.

-• Know that over-the-counter medications can be poisonous, when used too frequently or in larger-than-normal amounts.
+• Know that even over-the-counter medications can be poisonous when used too frequently or in larger-than-normal amounts.

 This Really Happened

 Case 1.
-A 47-year-old woman presented to an Emergency Department with shortness of breath, fatigue, low oxygen saturations, and cyanosis (blue-tinged skin).
-A blood test confirmed a diagnosis of methemoglobinemia.
+A 47-year-old woman went to an ER with shortness of breath, fatigue, low oxygen saturation, and cyanosis (blue-tinged skin).
+A blood test confirmed that she had methemoglobinemia.
 She was given an antidote and was admitted to the hospital, but the methemoglobinemia persisted.
-The patient eventually admitted that she had been applying topical Vagicaine® cream to her external genitalia, both at home and also while she was in the hospital.
-She reported using a “quarter-sized dab” of the cream every 2 hours.
-The use of Vagicaine® cream was stopped, and the affected areas of her skin were cleansed with soap and water.
-The patient was discharged after a 5-day hospital stay.
+She eventually admitted that she had been applying topical Vagicaine (benzocaine and resorcinol) cream to her genitals, both at home and while she was in the hospital.
+She reported using a “quarter-sized” dab of the cream every 2 hours.
+The use of Vagicaine cream was stopped, and her skin was cleaned with soap and water.
+She was discharged after a 5-day hospital stay (from Heiger et al., 2017).

 Case 2.
-A 48-year-old man presented to an Emergency Department with chest pain of 2 days’ duration.
+A 48-year-old man went to an ER with chest pain of 2 days’ duration.
 He reported that he had sprayed a “large amount” of lidocaine solution on his penis prior to sexual activity over a 2-week period.
-Physical examination revealed an abnormally slow heart rate, which was attributed to overuse of topical lidocaine.
-He was monitored in the Emergency Department for several hours, and his heart rate remained slow over that time.
-He was eventually able to be discharged home with instructions to follow up with a cardiologist.
+He had an abnormally slow heart rate, which was due to overuse of topical lidocaine.
+He was monitored in the ER for several hours, and his heart rate remained slow over that time.
+He was eventually discharged home with instructions to follow up with a cardiologist (from Lin et al., 2008).

 For More Information